Zygo/bees/docs/btrfs-other.md

 * Concurrent file modification (e.g. PostgreSQL and sqlite databases, build daemons)
 * all btrfs RAID profiles
 * IO errors during dedupe (read errors will throw exceptions, bees will catch them and skip over the affected extent)
-* Filesystems mounted *with* the flushoncommit option (system crashes, power failures OK)
+* Filesystems mounted *with* the flushoncommit option ([lots of harmless kernel log warnings on 4.15 and later](btrfs-kernel.md))
+* Filesystems mounted *without* the flushoncommit option
 * 4K filesystem data block size / clone alignment
-* 64-bit and 32-bit host CPUs (amd64, x86, arm)
+* 64-bit and 32-bit LE host CPUs (amd64, x86, arm)
 * Huge files (>1TB--although Btrfs performance on such files isn't great in general)
 * filesystems up to 30T+ bytes, 100M+ files
 * btrfs receive
 * btrfs nodatacow/nodatasum inode attribute or mount option (bees skips all nodatasum files)
 * open(O_DIRECT) (seems to work as well--or as poorly--with bees as with any other btrfs feature)
+* lvmcache:  no problems observed in testing with recent kernels or reported by users in the last year.

 Bad Btrfs Feature Interactions
 ------------------------------

 bees has been tested in combination with the following, and various problems are known:

-* bcache, lvmcache:  **severe (filesystem-destroying) metadata corruption issues** observed in testing and reported by users, apparently only when used with bees.
-Plain SSD and HDD seem to be OK.
+* bcache:  no data-losing problems observed in testing with recent kernels or reported by users in the last year.
+Some issues observed with bcache interacting badly with some SSD models' firmware, but so far this only causes temporary loss of service, not filesystem damage.
+  This behavior does not seem to be specific to bees (ordinary filesystem tests with rsync and snapshots will reproduce it), but it does prevent any significant testing of bees on bcache.

 * btrfs send:  there are bugs in `btrfs send` that can be triggered by bees.
-  The [`--workaround-btrfs-send` option](options.md) works around this issue, but possibly at great cost.
+  The [`--workaround-btrfs-send` option](options.md) works around this issue by preventing bees from modifying read-only snapshots.

 * btrfs qgroups:  very slow, sometimes hangs...and it's even worse when bees is running.

 * btrfs autodefrag mount option:  hangs and high CPU usage problems reported by users.  bees cannot distinguish autodefrag activity from normal filesystem activity and will likely try to undo the autodefrag